About the Human Sciences Bachelor’s Program

 The Bachelor of Science in Human Sciences is designed for students who wish to pursue multiple fields of study within the College of Human Sciences.
 It provides flexibility for students to explore specific areas of interest, work toward career goals, or prepare for graduate or professional study.

+Communication Literacy Requirement.
 Communication literacy in the Bachelor of Science in Human Sciences degree is evidenced by competence in speaking, reading, writing, and engaging in interdisciplinary and integrative studies.
 The B.S. degree will use a sequence of three courses to help students achieve expected communication literacy in this program.
 The courses should be taken in sequence to build upon the skills and knowledge acquired in the previous courses.
 In addition to communication literacy designated courses that may be in program areas, the required communication courses in this degree are HUSC 1100 (face-to-face and online), INTS 2310 (face-to-face and online), and HUSC 4350 (face-to-face and online).

 For additional information about the requirements and course offerings, see an academic advisor in the College of Human Sciences.

-Concentrations in the College of Human Sciences may be selected from the following:
+Minors in the College of Human Sciences may be selected from the following:

 - Addictive disorders and recovery studies